Causal Decision Making and Causal Effect Estimation Are Not the Same... and Why It Matters

 \subsection{Choosing the Objective Function for Learning}

-The first implication is that a machine learning model directly optimizing for treatment assignment can lead to better decisions than a machine learning model optimizing for causal effect estimation~\citep{fernandez2020comparison}.
+The first implication is that a machine learning model optimized for treatment assignment can lead to better decisions than a machine learning model optimized for causal effect estimation~\citep{fernandez2020comparison}.
 Machine learning procedures that estimate causal effects are designed to segment individuals according to how their effects vary, but doing so is a more general problem than segmenting individuals according to how they should be treated.
 By focusing on a specific task (treatment assignment) rather than on a more general task (estimating causal effects), machine learning procedures can better exploit the statistical power available.

-Formally, the (sometimes unstated) goal of machine learning methods that estimate causal effects is to optimize the \textbf{mean squared error (MSE)} for treatment effects:
+Formally, the (sometimes unstated) goal of machine learning methods that estimate causal effects is to optimize the (possibly regularized) \textbf{mean squared error (MSE)} for treatment effects:

-which is minimized when $\hat{f}=f$ (see Equation~\ref{eq:effect_estimand}).
-The main challenge in causal inference is that only one potential outcome is observed for any given individual, so Equation~\ref{eq:mse} cannot be directly calculated because $Y(1)-Y(0)$ is not observable.
-Fortunately, alternative formulations may be used to estimate the treatment effect MSE from data~\citep{schuler2018comparison}, allowing one to compare (and optimize) models on the basis of how good they are at predicting causal effects.
+which is minimized when $\hat{\tau}=\tau$ (see Equation~\ref{eq:effect_estimand}).
+The main challenge in causal inference is that only one potential outcome is observed for any given individual, so Equation~\ref{eq:mse} cannot be calculated directly because $Y(1)-Y(0)$ is not observable.
+Fortunately, alternative formulations may be used to estimate the treatment effect MSE from data~\citep{schuler2018comparison}, allowing one to compare (and optimize) models based on how good they are at predicting causal effects.

 However, optimizing causal effect predictions (by minimizing Equation~\ref{eq:mse}) is not the same as optimizing treatment assignments.
-We illustrate this in Figure~\ref{fig:effect}, which compares the causal effect predictions made by two different models for a single individual, one with a high prediction error (Model 1) and another with a low prediction error (Model 2).
-The blue (dark) dots correspond to the ``true" CATE for the individual (they are the same for both models), whereas the red dots correspond to the predictions made by the models.
-A larger distance between the blue and the red dots (represented by dashed lines) implies that the model has a larger MSE and therefore makes worse causal effect predictions.
+We illustrate this in Figure~\ref{fig:effect}, which compares the causal effect predictions made by two different models for a single individual, one with a high effect-prediction error (Model 1) and another with a low effect-prediction error (Model 2).
+The blue (dark) diamonds correspond to the ``true" CATE for the individual (they are the same for both models), whereas the red dots correspond to the predictions made by the models.
+A larger distance between the blue diamonds and the red dots (represented by dashed lines) implies that the model has a larger MSE and therefore makes worse causal effect predictions.